S3 method for class 'rma'

 When using unweighted estimation, using yaxis="wi" will place all points on a horizontal line.
 When directly passing a vector with the observed effect sizes or outcomes to the function, yaxis="wi" is equivalent to yaxis="vinv", except that the weights are expressed in percent.

-Argument slab and when specifying vectors for arguments pch, col, and/or bg and x is an object of class "rma", the variables specified are assumed to be of the same length as the data passed to the model fitting function (and if the data argument was used in the original model fit, then the variables will be searched for within this data frame first).
+For argument slab and when specifying vectors for arguments pch, col, and/or bg and when x is an object of class "rma", the variables specified are assumed to be of the same length as the data passed to the model fitting function (and if the data argument was used in the original model fit, then the variables will be searched for within this data frame first).
 Any subsetting and removal of studies with missing values is automatically applied to the variables specified via these arguments.

 Value